Skip to main content

 To inspect existing keys:

-npx libretto experimental auth api-key list
+npx libretto cloud auth api-key list

 To revoke a key:

-npx libretto experimental auth api-key revoke <key-id>
+npx libretto cloud auth api-key revoke <key-id>

 Troubleshooting